sydni/auth-workshop/README.md

 Now we want to make our app do something with this login info!

 The response the callback function receives is a GoogUser object.
 You can read through the documentation on that [here](https://developers.google.com/api-client-library/javascript/reference/referencedocs#users).
 We're going to grab the profile of the user with the function: `response.getBasicProfile()`.
 From the BasicProfile object we can get name, email, and a profile picture using `getName()`, `getEmail()`, and `getImageUrl()`.

+To switch things up, we decided to use the App's state with google authentication and rendering instead of using the documentGetID functions.
+You could still do it the other way, but we wanted to show a couple different directions you could take.

-Then update the component by calling `this.setState`.
+So we want to update the component by calling `this.setState`.
 Here's how we did it:

 ```
 // What happens after someone logs in